newrelic/insights-arduino-client/README.md

-## New Relic Insights Ardunio Library.
+## New Relic Insights Ardunio Library

 Use this library to easily post custom events to New Relic Insights.
 It should work on all newer Arduino and Intel Edison hardware.